Herman Miller Embody Review (2026)

 What Users Like

-- Pixelated Support provides a unique, even weight distribution that reduces pressure points
+- Pixelated Support provides even weight distribution that reduces pressure points

 - BackFit automatically adapts to posture changes without manual adjustment